I have signed my NHS offer letter, what do I do next?

 - Police Clearance Certificate - You’ll need a certificate from any country you’ve stayed in for a total of 12 months or more over the last 10 years.
 Please note, this is also needed for any Tier 2 dependents over the age of 18

-- Proof of English Knowledge – This can either be a score of 4 in IELTS UKVI or your UKNARIC certificate
+- Proof of English Knowledge – This can be evidened via a valid OET, IELTS Academic, IELTS Academic UKVI or a UKNARIC certificate

 - Maintenance – If your hospital has not ticked “Y” on the Maintenance box on your CoS, you will need to evidence that you have £945 in your account for the last 90 days prior to your application, Please note, your dependents will also need £630 in their personal account for the same period of time

 I have submitted my online Tier 2 visa application, what do I do next?

 When you submit your documents, you will be asked to select a date to attend your local biometrics appointment.
 Please take all of the above documentation with you to be verified.
 At the appointment, your fingerprints will be taken along with your passport which will then be returned in the post.

 Once your passport has been returned back to you, it will contain your travel vignette which will state the valid dates you can travel on.

 I have arrived in the UK, what do I do?

 After you have organised your accommodation (temporary or permanent), you will need to do the following:

 - Attend your GMC ID check, if necessary